 - 55–70 degrees.
 Wheat germ pellets twice a day

 - 70–75 degrees.
 Floating pellets up to four times a day.
 If cold weather or seasons are approaching, condition your koi with additional bi-weekly treats (live foods)

 - 75 degrees and higher.
 Floating pellets up to four times a day.

 Feeding: How Much and When

 Pond water quality suffers when overfed fish excrete more waste, or when uneaten food decomposes.
 A solid rule is to throw some pellets and wait 5 minutes.
 Should your koi eat everything before the time's up, toss additional pellets and wait another 5 minutes.
 This eventually gives you an idea of the quantity they can consume within 5 minutes.

-Koi don't mind when they are fed, but it's best keep them on a schedule.
-You'll be amazed how quickly koi learn their feeding times!
+Koi don't mind when they are fed, but it's best to keep them on a schedule.
+You'll be amazed at how quickly koi learn their feeding times!
 As the hour draws near, they'll gather near the surface or the spot you usually stand while dispersing food.
 As a rule, any time during the day is fine.
 Choose whenever suits you, but keep the time slots dispersed so that they won't go hungry.

 Questions & Answers

 I've got quite a large Angel koi that has a "ballast" problem.
 It can't keep a horizontal position.
 What should I do to help correct this?

 If your fish swims normally but fails to hold an upright position now and again, you may need to check your water conditions.
 Sometimes too much ammonia in the pond or tank can affect their ability to swim normally.
 However, when your koi display this "ballast" behavior permanently, then you may be looking at a problem with the swim bladder.